isabella232/dynamic-media-classic.en-1/help/administration-setup.md

     * Click a heading to sort errors by the heading information.
 By default, errors are sorted by number of occurrences, highest to lowest.
     * Move the cursor over the Response field for an error to see the specific error message.
     * Move the cursor over the URL field or the Referrer field to see the link to the image or referrer web page.
-    * Click URL Copy URL to copy the link to the actual image.
+    * Click **[!UICONTROL URL Copy URL]** to copy the link to the actual image.
 You can paste this link in a browser window to go to the image and investigate the error.
-    * Click Referrer Copy URL to copy the link to the referrer web page.
+    * Click **[!UICONTROL Referrer Copy URL]** to copy the link to the referrer web page.

 Errors displayed are for the company you are currently logged in to.
 Each error includes the following information:

-**Image ID** ID for the offending image.
+* **Image ID** - ID for the offending image.

-**Time** The time range of the first time the error was reported to the last time the error was reported, within the last 24 hours.
+* **Time** - The time range of the first time the error was reported to the last time the error was reported, within the last 24 hours.

-**Count** The number of errors reported on the image.
+* **Count** - The number of errors reported on the image.

-**Response** The specific error message.
+* **Response** - The specific error message.
 Errors are either 4xx or 5xx.

-**URLs** Lists the URL to the image on Scene 7.
+* **URLs** - Lists the URL to the image on Dynamic Media Classic.

-**Referrer** Specifies the URL for the web site where the initial request came from.
+* **Referrer** - Specifies the URL for the web site where the initial request came from.
 The referrer can be any web site that has a link to the image.

 The URL and Referrer columns have Copy URL associated with them to simplify testing.